fivexl/aws-ecr-client-golang/README.md

 ```
 NAME:
-   aws-ecr-client-linux-amd64 - AWS ECR client to automated push to ECR and handling of vulnerability.
+   aws-ecr-client-golang - AWS ECR client to automated push to ECR and handling of vulnerability.
-Version v0.4.0
+                           Version v0.6.0

 USAGE:
-   aws-ecr-client-linux-amd64 [global options] command [command options] [arguments...]
+   aws-ecr-client-golang [global options] command [command options] [arguments...]

 COMMANDS:
    help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --destination-repo value, -d value   Final destination of the image [$AWS_ECR_CLIENT_DESTINATION_REPO]
-   --tag value, -t value                Image tag to push.
-Tag should already exist. [$AWS_ECR_CLIENT_IMAGE_TAG]
+   --help, -h                           show help (default: false)
-   --additional-tags value, -a value    Space-separated list of tags to add to the image and push. (default: latest) [$AWS_ECR_CLIENT_ADDITIONAL_TAGS]
+   --ignore-cve value, -c value         Space-separated list of individual CVE's to ignore. (default: empty string) [$AWS_ECR_CLIENT_IGNORE_CVE]
-   --stage-repo value, -s value         Repository where image will be sent for scanning before pushing it to destination repo with the tag <destination-repo-name>-<tag>-scan-<timestamp>.
-Will push directly to destination repo with the specified tag if no value provided (default: empty string) [$AWS_ECR_CLIENT_STAGE_REPO]
    --ignore-levels value, -l value      Space-separated list of CVE severity levels to ignore.
 Valid severity levels are: CRITICAL, HIGH, MEDIUM, LOW, INFORMATIONAL, UNDEFINED (default: empty string) [$AWS_ECR_CLIENT_IGNORE_CVE_LEVEL]
-   --ignore-cve value, -c value         Space-separated list of individual CVE's to ignore. (default: empty string) [$AWS_ECR_CLIENT_IGNORE_CVE]
+   --images value, -i value             Space-separated list of full image references to push. [$AWS_ECR_CLIENT_IMAGES]
    --junit-report-path value, -j value  If set then CVE scan result will be written in JUNIT format to the path provided as a value.
 Useful for CI (like Jenkins) to keep ignored CVE visible [$AWS_ECR_CLIENT_JUNIT_REPORT_PATH]
+   --scan-wait-timeout value            The max duration (in minutes) to wait for the image scan to complete.
+If exceeded, the operation will fail and the tag will not be pushed. (default: 20) [$AWS_ECR_CLIENT_SCAN_WAIT_TIMEOUT]
    --skip-push, -p                      Only push to scanning silo and do not push to destination repo even if there are no CVE's (useful for CI). (default: false) [$AWS_ECR_CLIENT_SKIP_PUSH]
-   --help, -h                           show help (default: false)
+   --stage-repo value, -s value         Repository where image will be sent for scanning before pushing it to destination repo with the tag <destination-repo-name>-<tag>-scan-<timestamp>.
+Will push directly to destination repo with the specified tag if no value provided (default: empty string) [$AWS_ECR_CLIENT_STAGE_REPO]

   Find source code, usage examples, report issues, get support: https://github.com/fivexl/aws-ecr-client-golang